The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 But, don’t let some of these old facades fool you.
 Many of the colleges on this list are also some of the wealthiest in the world, and inside the brick and mortar exteriors lie advanced technology and groundbreaking research facilities.

-If you’re looking for a tradition-rich college experience somewhere near the upper east coast, then one of these schools may be for you.
+If you’re looking for a tradition-rich college experience that is also somewhere near the upper east coast, then one of these schools that made our Northeast US College Rankings 2016 list may be for you.

 25. Brandeis University